 Your attachment style is a blueprint for your future relationships that can affect how you relate to others in both positive and negative ways.
 If you are fortunate, interacting with others is a breeze.
 Still, suppose you find that your relationship behaviour keeps falling into a familiar pattern.
 In that case, it is worth understanding attachment style.

-Keep in mind when learning about attachment theory.
+Keep this in mind when learning about attachment theory.

 Why I want to talk about attachment theory